-This page sets out the tax strategy for International Entertainment Holdings Limited and its subsidiaries (“the Group”).
+This page sets out the tax strategy for International Entertainment Holdings Limited and its subsidiaries (“the Group”) for the periods ended 30th March 2019 and 28th March 2020.

 The processes and controls which support the delivery of the tax strategy are documented on the Senior Accounting Officer (“SAO”) file.